 A video that tells the story of the OPDU and the Artworkers Union commitment to the rights of artists in the 1980's and their fight with Jeff Kennet who called them Art Bullies for introducing the Percent for Art Scheme in Melbourne Australia.
 The work was commissioned for an exhibition titled State of the Union curated by Jacqueline Doherty

-This video is part of a larger project titled Taking Responsibility for Whiteness and White Privilege.
+This video examines what it takes to understand Whiteness and White Privilege.
 Participants in the video wore a cloak made of white rabbit fur that referenced the south eastern Aboriginal tradition of making possum skin cloaks and decorating them.
 This cloak works as a metaphor for the comfort of whiteness and has some of the privileges that white people experience burned onto the skin of the cloak

 SQUATTERS AND SAVAGES